-- 9. A supply of fresh water shall be maintained on the lot in a location readily accessible to all bee colonies throughout the day to prevent bees from congregating at neighboring swimming pools or other sources of water on nearby properties. - 10.
-A special use permit shall apply only to the occupant of the property at the time of approval. - 11.
-Africanized bees are prohibited. - 12.
+- 12. A permit shall apply only to the occupant of the property at the time of approval. - 13.
+Africanized bees are prohibited. - 14.
 The Director may revoke any permit issued pursuant to this Section at any time if the Director finds that any provision of this Zoning Ordinance has been violated.

-G. Bed and Breakfast:
+F. Bed and Breakfast: